Honix/Vagrant-Setup/readme.md

-My install Bash script for Vagrant.
+Jeffrey Way's install Bash script for Vagrant.

+ATTENTION PLEASE : Run "vagrant plugin install vagrant-vbguest" this will avoid alot of troubles.

 Thanks goes to the following references: